IaroslavKhvorostenko/AdGuardCLI/README.md

 ## Overview

 AdGuard CLI is the command-line version of AdGuard Ad Blocker.
+Learn more about it [in our Knowledge base](https://adguard.com/kb/adguard-for-linux/).

 ## Installation